RonSherfey/redshift-monorepo/packages/htlc/README.md

 # @radar/htlc
-A library used to construct and interact with HTLCs across multiple networks & network models.
+**A library used to construct and interact with HTLCs across multiple networks & network models**

 ## Installation